satejsoman/prclz/mapbox/README.md

     ```
     cd ~/prclz/mapbox/build # this directory should contain the index.html file
     firebase login # connect to local environment to cloud account
-    firbase init # initializes in the above current directory
+    firebase init # initializes in the above current directory

     # Firebase delivers a couple prompts:
     ?
 Which Firebase CLI features do you want to set up for this folder?
 Press Space to select features, then Enter to confirm your choices.